 Oral vs Injectable Semaglutide: Comparing Rybelsus Tablets to Ozempic and Wegovy Injections: GLP-1 medications like semaglutide and tirzepatide have shown 15-22% weight loss in clinical trials.
-Weight Method connects patients with licensed providers for personalized GLP-1 treatment starting at $297/month with direct-to-door shipping.
+Weight Method connects patients with licensed providers for personalized GLP-1 treatment starting at $199/month with direct-to-door shipping.

 Key Fact

-Source: PIONEER Trial Program; OASIS 1 Trial (Lancet, 2023); Rybelsus FDA Prescribing Information
+Source: Rybelsus FDA Prescribing Information

 Semaglutide is unique among GLP-1 receptor agonists in being available in both oral and injectable formulations.
 This distinction in delivery method has significant implications for how the medication is absorbed, dosed, and how effective it is.